Sending a Twilio SMS

 Note that the phone number is E.164 formatted!

 From your workspace dashboard, head to Email & Actions in the left panel, and click ‘Get Started’ next to Twilio:

 What you’ll need is your Account SID and Authorization Token — as we mentioned, you can get these on your account page in Twilio.
 Copy and paste them into the fields in Customer.io:

 Click Continue Setup.
-Your Twilio phone numbers should then appear below your credentials.
-If you add or change phone numbers in your Twilio account, you can re-sync here so you can use them in Customer.io:
+Your Twilio phone numbers (and short codes, if you’re using them) should then appear below your credentials.
+If you add or change phone numbers in your Twilio account, you can re-sync here so you can use them in Customer.io.

 Create your campaign